circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 <!-- INCLUDE A SCREENSHOT AFTER GA -->

-Now, your project has the ability to run a `setup workflow`, or a [`workflow`]({{ site.baseurl }}/2.0/workflows/) that can set up the pipeline by any of the following means:
+Now, your project has the ability to dynamically generate configuration.

-- Generating a configuration file via an existing script
-- Setting pipeline parameters
-- Selecting existing configuration files

-At the end of the `setup workflow`, a `continue` job from the [`continuation`](https://circleci.com/developer/orbs/orb/circleci/continuation)
+When using Dynamic Configuration, at the end of the `setup workflow`, a `continue` job from the [`continuation`](https://circleci.com/developer/orbs/orb/circleci/continuation)
 [`orb`]({{ site.baseurl }}/2.0/orb-intro/) must be called (**NOTE:** this does not apply if you desire to conditionally execute workflows or steps based on updates to specified files, as described in the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#execute-specific-workflows-or-steps-based-on-which-files-are-modified) example).